aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 No snowflake feels responsible in an avalanche.

-Last update: Mon Jul 21 05:19:20 2025
+Last update: Tue Jul 22 05:16:09 2025

 ### Let's play! 🎮